*Updated on January 20, 2022

 - When Big Leap established a segmentation strategy for CBD company Hemplucid, we were able to create customized email campaigns that won our client a 144% increase in revenue.

 5. Improves Customer Retention

-Customer relationships are key to retention, and it’s easier and cheaper (about five times less) to retain customers than it is finding new ones.
-Through automating lead nurturing activities, you can consistently fuel your existing relationships and maximize your ROI without increasing your output—and keep more customers..
+Customer relationships are key to retention, and it’s easier and cheaper (about five times less) to retain customers than to find new ones.
+Through automating lead–nurturing activities, you can consistently fuel your existing relationships and maximize your ROI without increasing your output—and keep more customers.

 6. Robust Sales and Marketing Partnership

 Aligning sales and marketing yields up to three times the revenue growth.
 Sales and marketing are two peas in a pod, and, unfortunately, many companies fail to acknowledge this.
 Especially as technology continues to evolve and mold the buying cycle, sales and marketing must grow together amid these shifting tides.

 Marketing automation lays out a robust strategy that seamlessly integrates the roles of both teams.
 When strategies and tools are aligned, they’ll boost visibility, conversions, and revenue.

 So how do you know if your business even needs marketing automation?
 Take a moment to assess your inbound marketing efforts.
 Are they on track, or are they in need of an upgrade?